Constraining the inflaton potential with gravitational waves from oscillons: Scalar induced gravitational waves

-where $\bar{x}=x-x_{\rm rh}/2$ with $x=k\tau$, $x_{\rm rh}=2k/k_{\rm rh}$ and $c_s^2 = 1/3$ in radiation domination.
-For the scalar power spectrum ${\cal P}_{\Phi}$ we substitute \Cref{eq:PowerSpectrumPhi} in the GW kernel.
 It is well-known that there is a resonant production of secondary GWs when the sum of the two momenta of the scalar modes matches that of the tensor mode, which happens at ${c_s(u+v)\simeq 1}$ \cite{Domenech:2021ztg}.
 For frequencies near this resonance one can analytically find the dominant contribution to the kernel $\overline{\mathcal{I}^2}$, which is given explicitly by \cite{Domenech:2020ssp, Domenech:2024wao}

 Inserting \Cref{eq:OscIntegralRD2_res} into \Cref{eq:TensorPowerSpectrum}, one can analytically evaluate the integrals to obtain the result given in \Cref{eq:Omega_GW_res}.
 The function $\Theta_{\rm uv}$, which appears due to momentum conservation and the cutoff we impose on the power spectrum \Cref{eq:Posc_Poiss} at $k_{\rm osc}$, is given by